8128/Web-Developer-Bootcamp/README.md

 ## Javascript

+The [`Console`](https://developer.mozilla.org/en-US/docs/Web/API/Console) method **dir()** displays an interactive list of the properties of the specified JavaScript object.
+The output is presented as a hierarchical listing with disclosure triangles that let you see the contents of child objects.

 ### Primitive Types

 These six types are considered to be *primitives*.
 A primitive is not an object and has no methods of its own.
 All *primitives are immutable*.